DougReeder/hominid-web/content/presentations/Web Share APIs/Web Share APIs.md

 - PWA
 - user experience
 - webOS
+abstract: The Web Share API and Web Share Target API allow your web app to send and receive content from native apps, like the big social networking apps.
+But can these APIs meet your needs?
+teaches: ["Web Share API", "Web Share Target API"]
 ---

 _Delivered to [ColumbusJS](https://columbusjs.org/) in [March 2024](https://www.meetup.com/columbusjs/events/299341757/)_

-## Abstract

-The Web Share API and Web Share Target API allow your web app to send and receive content from native apps, like the big social networking apps.
-But can these APIs meet your needs?

 ## Bio